Iredell County reports second death related to coronavirus; statewide cases top 5,000

 To protect the privacy of the individual’s family, the department indicated it will not release any additional information.

-The number of coronavirus cases has increased to 70 in Iredell County as of Tuesday morning, according to the Health Department.
+The number of coronavirus cases has increased to 71 in Iredell County as of Tuesday afternoon, the health department reported.

-The number of cases in the county on Monday was 69, it had stated.
+The number of cases in the county on Monday was 69, the department reported.

-The North Carolina Department of Health and Human Services reported a different number with 71 cases in Iredell County on Tuesday.

-The county health department confirms every positive case in the county and ensures each case is an Iredell citizen, said Megan Redford, public information officer at the Health Department, when asked about the discrepancy a day earlier; she could not address how the state gets its numbers.

-Statewide, cases of coronavirus increased to 5,024 on Monday, with 93 of the 100 counties in the state reporting cases.
-The death total is 108, according to the NCDHHS.
+Statewide, cases of coronavirus increased to 5,024 Monday, with 93 of the 100 counties in the state reporting cases.
+The death total is 108, the NCDHHS reported.

 The ZIP codes for the north region are 27020, 27028, 27055, 28625, 28634, 28636, 28660, 28689 and 28678.